 Using these websites you can easily look up and decode your VIN to get the information you need about your vehicle.

 Can you find your VIN on your car insurance card?

 Aside from finding your VIN in your car, it’s typically listed out on your car insurance card along with other pertinent vehicle information such as make and model.
 You may also be able to find your VIN on your registration and title documents as well.

 Does every vehicle have a VIN?

-VINs have been used since 1954, but it wasn’t until 1981 when the sequence and meaning of numbers were standardized, ensuring no car was ever mistaken for another.
-All consumer automobiles, scooters and mopeds have VINs.
+In fact, all consumer automobiles, scooters, and mopeds have VINs.
 Even boats have something similar to VINs, known as hull identification numbers (HIN) which only have 12 characters.

 If you’ve wondered what is a VIN number, now you know that it’s basically your car’s unique DNA.
 It’s an important reference code when getting your car serviced and can help in situations of lost or stolen vehicles.
 It’s also used when applying for car insurance.
 If you want to find out how to save on car insurance, check out pay-per-mile car insurance.
 You pay a base rate and a few cents for every mile you drive.
 So while driving less, you can also pay less.